nuejs/nue/packages/nuejs.org/docs/interactivity.md

 4. **Refresh views**: Views re-render with new data.
 5. **Coordinate flow**: Controllers oversee app-wide tasks like navigation or shortcuts.

-This keeps each layer focused—views don’t compute, models don’t render, and controllers tie it all together without bloating any single part.
+This keeps each layer focused — views don’t compute, models don’t render, and controllers tie it all together without bloating any single part.

 ## Event handlers
 Views use event handlers to kick off this cycle, listening for user actions and passing them to the model: